 I worry about this generation.
 Not because of the worsening climate, the economy, politics, or anything like that.
-I worry because they have been many of them only know Tolkien through Peter Jackson’s eyes.
+I worry because they many of them only know Tolkien through Peter Jackson’s eyes.
 They only know Harry Potter from the movies.
 They only know about vampires that sparkle.
 Books are infinitely better than movies, yet the statistics show that books are not part of the average person’s life after school.

 Places like Borders went out of business because of ebooks, supposedly.
 Barnes & Noble stayed afloat because of the Nook, but somehow that tech is still bringing them down.
 Why?
 Because people don’t want to read books on a tablet any more than they want to read them in paper format.
 They want to play angry birds and watch some movies named after books rather than based on them.
 Words aren’t fun until some Hollywood hunk is saying them while flying from an exploding building.

 Special effects are more important than story, not really a new statement, I know.
 No one wants to see Harry defeat Voldemort in a 2 second exchange, calm as any Buddhist monk upon reaching enlightenment.
 Even people who read the books seemed to dislike that ending.
 I found it peaceful and right, but what do I know?
 Nothing, apparently.
 The mob has to have them flying – flying?!? – all over the doggone castle and the multicolored lightning bolts.
 And we can’t leave Voldemort a body.
-No, he has to disintegrate into ash that float into the audience because it must, repeat, MUST be in 3D.
+No, he has to disintegrate into ash that floats into the audience because it must, repeat, MUST be in 3D.
 Even though a body would have shown him to be perfectly human, a normal person, reduced at last from the god-like station he had tried to establish himself as.

 Special effects mean that instead of having the Dwarves hide for a couple of days in the dark tunnel like cowards while Smaug destroys Lake Town and is slain by Bard, they have an epic battle with the dragon involving a pointless attempt to drown the beast in gold.
 Why?
 It looked cool.
 The dragon was extremely impressive.
 The dynamic between him and Bilbo was well done, I suppose, but how freaking difficult is it to stick to the script?
 I thought you were making an adult version of the text, reverse engineering how the story might have been before it was changed into a story for kids.
 I didn’t realize that getting an unbelievably huge budget meant you could spit on the text so you could have your little fanfiction.
 (When you do stuff like invent characters so that they can be in a sappy love triangle that runs counter to the rest of the flow of the movie, fans don’t just run along with you.
 They are hurt, betrayed, and insulted.
 I can justify a lot of things, but that was my limit.)